Our Team

 Richard is a botanist and gardener with a life-long passion for food growing and biodiversity conservation.
 With an interest in researching historic fruit varieties, he is keen to expand our range of heritage fruit from Devon and Cornwall.

-Richard is also a basketmaker and textile craftsperson, and helps run the small dye-plant garden at Schumacher College.
+Richard is also a basketmaker and textile craftsperson, and helped run the small dye-plant garden at Schumacher College (new location incoming!).

 Fran Welch